 Three years ago, Lisa was invited to attend the Fourth World Fascial Research Congress in Washington, DC as a teaching assistant with Ron Alexander.
 She was also asked to play an ambassador role to represent BC RMT’s at the Scientific Conference.
 The knowledge obtained from Conferences such as this helps manual therapists translate knowledge into evidence-based treatment methods that improve patient outcomes.

 Lisa is also actively involved in her community and has taught fascial injury prevention workshops to young dancers, and also has taught other health care practitioners alongside Ron Alexander in Fascial Taping.
-She also plans in the near future to work with a multi-disciplinary health group at Oceanside in Parksville to treat patients with chronic pain.
-Her complex injury (fractured leg) sustained in 2017 and later developing CRPS has taught her a lot about how chronic pain feels and it has given her a deeper and more intimate understanding of what she learned about pain mechanisms in school.
+Lisa sustained a complex injury (fractured leg) in 2017 and later developed CRPS (Complex Regional Pain Syndrome).
+Lisa understands how chronic pain feels and it has given her a deeper and more intimate understanding of what she learned about pain mechanisms in school and later in certifications with Pain BC Education Programs for Practitioners.

 Lisa resides on Vancouver Island with her husband, son and their dog Loki a Norther Rescue Breed from Cross our Paws Rescue in Vancouver.
-She enjoys meditating, traveling, reading, lecturing, snorkeling and diving, golf, hiking and wellness.
+She enjoys an active lifestyle.
+Her hobbies include exercise, meditation, traveling, reading, snorkeling and diving.
+She is planning on completing an MA in Rehab Science as part of an overall goal to help her patients.

 Fourth World Fascial Research Congress, Washington, D.C., 2015